 Reports on Colonial incidents of fatal accidents in Polo

-Polo enjoyed a rather bewildering popularity during the colonial times particularly in the indian Subcontinent.
-With tournaments running relentlessly across the year, polo was bound to create sensational and often scandalous issues.
-Newspapers and magazines were filled with polo updates and the most ubiquitously contemptuous headline polo could invite- “Another Fatal Accident at Polo.”
+Polo enjoyed a rather bewildering popularity during the colonial times, particularly in the Indian Subcontinent.
+With polo tournaments running relentlessly across the year, the sport was bound to create sensational and often scandalous issues.
+Newspapers and magazines were flooded with polo headline and the most ubiquitously contemptuous headline polo could invite- “Another Fatal Accident at Polo.”

 Deaths on polo ground had become so regular that people had started questioning the very usefulness of polo as a sport altogether.
 The famous polo historian, writer and enthusiast, Moray Brown summed up the various reasons which were considered to be responsible for increased death toll on polo fields.

 Another major accusation was put on the use of blinkers and universally acknowledged so.
 Brown despicably declares “Blinkers are abominations and ought to be forbidden on the polo ground.
-Blinkers were promoted in use on account of ponies being ball-shy, but they invariably caused fatal accidents as nearly blind ponies failed to see the advancing adversaries and simply ended knocking each other.
+Blinkers were promoted in use on account of ponies being ball-shy, but they invariably caused fatal accidents as nearly blind ponies failed to see the advancing adversaries and simply ended knocking incoming animal.